COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Print this page

-boy making faceA child was suspended for 30 days because he was allegedly disruptive on the bus.
-(The child maintains he did nothing wrong and says he was following his Behavior Management Plan by maintaining "self control.")
+The school suspended my child for 30 days because he was allegedly disruptive on the bus.
+My child claims he did nothing wrong and was following his Behavior Management Plan by maintaining self-control.

 Before we answer this question, here are three questions for you to answer: